marticliment/win32mica/README.md

 hwnd = tkwindow.frame() # On a tkinter window
 # You'll need to adjust this to your program

-from win32mica import MICAMODE, ApplyMica
+from win32mica import MicaMode, ApplyMica

-mode = MICAMODE.DARK  # Dark mode mica effect
+mode = MicaMode.DARK  # Dark mode mica effect
-mode = MICAMODE.LIGHT # Light mode mica effect
+mode = MicaMode.LIGHT # Light mode mica effect
+mode = MicaMode.AUTO # Apply system theme, and change it if system theme changes
 # Choose one of them following your app color scheme

-import darkdetect # You can pass the darkdetect return value directly, since the ColorMode accepts bool values (True -> dark, False -> light) mode = darkdetect.isDark()

-win32mica.ApplyMica(hwnd, mode)
-# Will return 0x32 if the system does not support Mica textures (Windows 10 or less).
-Immersive dark mode will still be applied (if selected theme is MICAMODE.DARK)
-# Will return 0x00 if mica is applied successfully
-# If DwmSetWindowAttribute fails, the output code will be returned
+def callbackFunction():
+    print("Theme has changed!")

+win32mica.ApplyMica(HWND=hwnd, ColorMode=mode, onThemeChange=callbackFunction)

+# Function arguments:
+#    HWND -- a handle to a window (it being an integer value)
+#    ColorMode -- MicaMode.DARK or MicaMode.LIGHT, depending on the preferred UI theme.
+A boolean value can also be passed, True meaning Dark and False meaning Light
+#    onThemeChange -- a function without arguments that will be called when the system theme changes.
+This parameter is effective only if the theme is set to MicaMode.AUTO

 ```

 You can check out the [examples folder](https://github.com/martinet101/win32mica/tree/main/examples) for detailed use in Tk and PySide/PyQt.